 - Developing custom alloys and manufacturing processes

-- Designing innovative manufacturing equipment design
+- Designing innovative manufacturing equipment

 - Prototyping and three-dimensional solid modeling

 - Designing innovative cellular manufacturing processes

 In order to better serve manufacturers of all kinds, including job shops, alliantgroup has developed an Industry Specialization Program that focuses on the qualification and quantification of R&D tax benefits for companies operating in the diverse areas that make up the manufacturing industry. alliantgroup’s Manufacturing Industry Specialization Team employs several individuals who have educational backgrounds and practical experience within the disciplines of manufacturing engineering, industrial engineering, mechanical engineering, electrical engineering, and metallurgy.
 This group has qualified and quantified credits for firms ranging from small machine shops to large, multi-national, publicly traded companies.